simoncblyth/env/geant4/geometry/gdml/implementation.rst

     262       {                         // a separate module!
     263          daughterR = TraverseVolumeTree(physvol->GetLogicalVolume(),depth+1);
     ...
-    ...   hmm, how come not getting a deeper GDML structure then ?
+    ...
+Q: hmm, how come not getting a deeper GDML structure then ?
     ...
+A: because no matter what depth of the recursion the resulting volumeElement with 0 or more child physvol ...      are appended to the fixed structureElement gdml/structure/ ...
     264       }
     265       else